 3 bedroom villa--$5-$8/night

-And, then the cycle in reverse when it's time to leave Disney.
+And, then the cycle in reverse when it is time to leave Disney.
 Keep in mind that this is a customary guide.
 Please, by all means, tip more, if you are so inclined, which is why I emphasized "or more" in multiple locations.
 My husband and I had such a great experience at a restaurant that we gave the server a 50% tip, talked to the manager and wrote a letter to Disney.
 He worked hard for that tip and it was well deserved.
-It's also important to remember that a dollar here or a dollar there is really not that big of a deal in the grand scheme of things to you, but can mean the world to the person you are giving the extra dollar to.
-If you run across a situation where you're not sure if a tip is needed, but you feel you should, offer $2-$5.
-Every time I've done that at Disney, they decline the tip, but it doesn't hurt to offer and it makes the cast member feel special!
-If they can't accept the tip, get their name and tell Disney how they made you feel special enough that you wanted to tip them.
+It is also important to remember that a dollar here or a dollar there is really not that big of a deal in the grand scheme of things to you, but can mean the world to the person you are giving the extra dollar to.
+If you run across a situation where you are not sure if a tip is needed, but you feel you should, offer $2-$5.
+Every time I have done that at Disney, they decline the tip, but it does not hurt to offer and it makes the cast member feel special!
+If they cannot accept the tip, get their name and tell Disney how they made you feel special enough that you wanted to tip them.
+I actually take a picture of the person.
+This helps me to remember to send an email to Disney when I get home and help me remember their names without needing a pen and paper.

-The good news is, there's not a lot of tipping at Disney.
+The good news is, there is not a lot of tipping at Disney.
 If you were wanting to go to Las Vegas, the tipping list is soooooo much longer.
 It feels like all you ever do is tip no matter where you are in Las Vegas!